German Public Limited Company (AG)

-To found an AG, at least one founding shareholder is required, who can be either a natural or legal person, or another company with legal capacity (e.g. OHG, KG).
+To set up an AG, at least one founding shareholder is required, that can be either a natural or legal person, or another company with legal capacity (e.g. OHG, KG).

-The necessary nominal capital for founding is at least 50,000 Euro and is divided into shares.
-An alternative to this is an asset-based founding, whereby the contributed economic goods (real estate, company shares, machines etc.) must also have a common value of at least 50,000 Euro.
+The necessary nominal capital for founding is at least 50,000 euros and is divided into shares.
+An alternative to this is an asset-based foundation, whereby the contributed economic goods (real estate, company shares, machines etc.) must also have a common value of at least 50,000 euros.

 The following steps are required for founding an AG, whereby the company's location must be in Germany:

 - Completion of Articles of Association, which must be certified by a notary

 - Lodgement of one quarter of the nominal value of each share (at least 12,500 euros)

 - Naming of a German business address for the AG